Thane Municipal Corporation

 Thane Municipal Corporation (TMC) is the governing body of the city of Thane in the Indian state of Maharashtra.
 The municipal corporation consisting of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and transport.
 Members from the nation's and state's leading political parties such as the Nationalist Congress Party, Indian National Congress, Shiv Sena, Bhartiya Janata Party and the Maharashtra Navnirman Sena hold elected offices in the corporation.

-The TMC has jurisdiction over the towns of Kalwa, and Mumbra-Kausa, along with the main city of Thane.
+The TMC has jurisdiction over the towns of Kalwa, Diva and Mumbra-Kausa, along with the main city of Thane.
 Thane Municipal Corporation has been formed with functions to improve the infrastructure of town.

 Wards

-Thane Municipal Corporation is divided into 48 wards, each of which is represented by an elected councillor.
+Thane Municipal Corporation is divided into 47 wards, of which 46 wards elect 3 members while 1 ward elects 4 members, making the number of seats 131.
 However, since 2022, it has been under administrative rule after the term of the last elected body ended.
+As per news reports, in November 2025 the Thane Municipal Corporation finalised ward-wise reservation for 131 seats across 33 wards.